- Learn how to use

 and holdEvents

-each requires a distinct implementation strategy.
+each require a distinct implementation strategy.

 Improve page load performance